dominic7051/dominic7051.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I am Dominic Kipkorir, Network Engineer, IT Support Specialist, Cloud and Network Security Engineer, Security Analyst.
+Hi, I'm Dominic Kipkorir, Network Engineer, IT Support Specialist, Cloud and Network Security Engineer,and Security Analyst.

     - Proficient in planning, designing, configuring, and securing enterprise-style network infrastructure.
     - Skilled in network monitoring and troubleshooting issues.